-525. Plaintiffs incorporate by reference all foregoing paragraphs as if fully set forth herein.
+529. Plaintiffs re-allege and incorporate by reference paragraphs 1 to 330 as though fully set forth herein.

-- 526. Plaintiffs and the Class Members make this gross negligence claim as a direct claim against Becker, rather than as third-party beneficiaries of the Association's contractual relationship with Becker. - 527.
-Defendant Becker was retained by the CTS Board of Directors to counsel the board in all facets of managing the CTS condominium, including for purposes related to CTS's 40-year recertification process and ongoing conflicts with the Terra Defendants and their construction activities in the adjacent lot. - 528.
-To be clear, Plaintiffs and Class members do not bring this gross negligence claim against Becker as purported third party beneficiaries of Becker's contractual legal relationship with Defendant CTS.
+530. Plaintiffs and the Class Members make this gross negligence claim as a direct claim against Becker, rather than as third-party beneficiaries of the Association's contractual relationship with Becker.

+531. Defendant Becker was retained by the CTS Board of Directors to counsel the board in all facets of managing the CTS condominium, including for purposes related to CTS's 40-year recertification process and ongoing conflicts with the Terra Defendants and their construction activities in the adjacent lot.

+532. To be clear, Plaintiffs and Class members do not bring this gross negligence claim against Becker as purported third party beneficiaries of Becker's contractual legal relationship with Defendant CTS.
 Silver Dunes Condo. of Destin, Inc. v.
 Beggs & Lane, 763 So.
 2d 1274, 1276 (Fla.
 1st DCA 2000).
-Rather, this cause of action is brought against Becker to hold it liable for its callous, reckless, and conscious disregard for the lives and safety of the CTS residents, given the knowledge Becker had as to the imminent risk of death or serious injury the condition of the CTS building posed to the residents, its expertise and ability to appreciate the significance of that risk, its knowledge and ability to properly advise the CTS Association how to respond to mitigate that risk, and Becker's complete and total failure to render that advice or to take any measures to ensure that the issues that ultimately lead to the collapse of CTS were addressed in any meaningful way. - 529.
-In 2018, the CTS Association retained Defendant Morabito to perform a structural engineering analysis of the building and submit a report in anticipation of the impending 40-year recertification requirement. - 530.
-Defendant Morabito performed a Field Survey including inspection and analysis of the structural integrity of the CTS condominium building and rendered a report dated October 8, 2018.
+Rather, this cause of action is brought against Becker to hold it liable for its callous, reckless, and conscious disregard for the lives and safety of the CTS residents, given the knowledge Becker had as to the imminent risk of death or serious injury the condition of the CTS building posed to the residents, its expertise and ability to appreciate the significance of that risk, its knowledge and ability to properly advise the CTS Association how to respond to mitigate that risk, and Becker's complete and total failure to render that advice or to take any measures to ensure that the issues that ultimately lead to the collapse of CTS were addressed in any meaningful way.

+533. In 2018, the CTS Association retained Defendant Morabito to perform a structural engineering analysis of the building and submit a report in anticipation of the impending 40-year recertification requirement.

+534. Defendant Morabito performed a Field Survey including inspection and analysis of the structural integrity of the CTS condominium building and rendered a report dated October 8, 2018.

-- 531. The goal of Morabito's 2018 analysis "was to understand and document the extent of structural issues that require repair and/or remediation in the immediate and near future" in order to "provide a safe and functional infrastructure for the future." - 532.
-The conclusions reached and recommendations given in Morabito's 2018 report were alarming, required immediate remediation, and raised multiple red flags which went ignored by Becker. - 533.
-Much of the significant structural damage observed and documented by Morabito in 2018 was caused by the construction activities of the Eighty-Seven Park project, as discussed thoroughly above. - 534.
-The structural issues existing at CTS at the time of Morabito's 2018 inspection were obvious and pervasive. - 535.
-Becker, as a leading law firm in Florida-if not the country-with unique experience and expertise in community association and construction issues, possessed the skill, knowledge, and expertise to appreciate the issues raised in the Morabito reports and caused by the adjacent construction of Eighty-Seven Park.
-Becker knew or should have known the impact of these issues in relation to the CTS building and were uniquely situated to counsel the CTS Association on how to act to resolve these issues and to protect the life, safety, and welfare of the CTS residents. - 536.
-Moreover, the CTS residents repeatedly made Becker aware of the structural issues existing at CTS, including their concerns regarding the Eighty-Seven construction and of the findings in the Morabito reports. - 537.
-Becker's actions and inactions were callous, reckless, and in conscious disregard of the lives, safety, and property of CTS residents and occupants.
-Becker knew and understood
+535. The goal of Morabito's 2018 analysis "was to understand and document the extent of structural issues that require repair and/or remediation in the immediate and near future" in order to "provide a safe and functional infrastructure for the future."

+536. The conclusions reached and recommendations given in Morabito's 2018 report were alarming, required immediate remediation, and raised multiple red flags which went ignored by Becker.

+537. Much of the significant structural damage observed and documented by Morabito in 2018 was caused by the construction activities of the Eighty-Seven Park project, as discussed thoroughly above.

+538. The structural issues existing at CTS at the time of Morabito's 2018 inspection were obvious and pervasive.

+539. Becker, as a leading law firm in Florida-if not the country-with unique experience and expertise in community association and construction issues, possessed the skill, knowledge, and expertise to appreciate the issues raised in the Morabito reports and caused by the adjacent construction of Eighty-Seven Park.
+Becker knew or should have known the impact of these issues in relation to the CTS building and were uniquely situated to counsel the CTS Association on how to act to resolve these issues and to protect the life, safety, and welfare of the CTS residents.

+540. Moreover, the CTS residents repeatedly made Becker aware of the structural issues existing at CTS, including their concerns regarding the Eighty-Seven construction and of the findings in the Morabito reports.